Ind1eMonk3y/zessions/README.md

 **WARNING** : This plugin doesn't have cool features !

-Zessions is just a plugin for Neovim that let the user manage its session files without having to type full paths, that's all ! (for now !)
+Zessions is just a plugin for Neovim that let the user manage its session files without having to type full paths, that's all !

 <p align="center"><img src="./misc/zessions.png" title="zessions.png"></p>

 ## Requirements

-Zessions was developed for [Neovim](https://github.com/neovim/neovim) [Nightly (>=0.5)](https://github.com/neovim/neovim/releases).
+Zessions is developed for [Neovim](https://github.com/neovim/neovim) [Nightly (>=0.5)](https://github.com/neovim/neovim/releases).

-Even if Zessions is a plugin on its own, the experience will be a lot better with the awesome [Telescope](https://github.com/nvim-telescope/telescope.nvim) plugin, so a Telescope extension is included !
+Even if Zessions is a plugin on its own, the experience is a lot better with the awesome [Telescope](https://github.com/nvim-telescope/telescope.nvim) plugin, so a Telescope extension is included !

 ## Installation